Exercises for Healing Complex Trauma & PTSD

 How to Build Resilience Through Fitness

-Practical Practices During Exercise to Manage Emotions: Master Your Body & Mind
+Manage Emotions & Curb Disease through Exercise: Master Your Body & Mind

 Emotional health often connotes privilege and luxury.
 Minorities especially, or those from older generations were encouraged to ignore our emotions or simply get over them.
 When we consider the term health, it’s simply not a priority to most.
 The goal isn’t to become a victim, but rather to build better capacity to manage emotions rather than simply ignore them…